alan-de-windt/SDRSharpController/README.md

 <h2>Commands</h2>
 Inbound commands (commands sent by an external controller to the plugin) are comprised of a Command + ":" + Value, i.e. "adjust_audio_gain:1".
 Commands and text values can have an underscore character or a space separating words and can be a mix of case.
 So "adjust audio gain:1" and "Adjust_Audio_Gain:1" will also work.

+<b>IMPORTANT:</b>  The plugin initiates a handshake as soon as the Connect checkbox is checked.
+If the handshake fails then the plugin will automatically disconnect from the serial port.
+Please see the "connection_status:established" command below for further details.

 Following is the full list of currently supported commands:

 <table>